Dockless Scooters Gain Popularity And Scorn Across The U.S.

 And they're cheap to ride, too.
 They cost about $1 to unlock and then 15 cents per minute.
 Users download an app, enter their credit card information and locate available scooters in their area.

-"Because so many people are accustomed to using their cell phones to call an Uber or Lyft or now unlock a car-sharing vehicle, the idea of being able to unlock a dockless electric scooter feels quite natural," Clewlow says.
+"Because so many people are accustomed to using their cellphones to call an Uber or Lyft or now unlock a car-sharing vehicle, the idea of being able to unlock a dockless electric scooter feels quite natural," Clewlow says.

 But those who enjoy riding these scooters may constitute a silent majority.
 In fact, dockless scooters and bikes have drawn the ire of some residents who say they're a nuisance.
 People weave in and out of traffic at speeds of up to 15 mph, often without helmets, and when they're done riding, they discard the scooters in the middle of sidewalks, according to reports.